 JD Walther is a certified mindfulness teacher.
 He has earned a Postgraduate Diploma in Studies in Mindfulness from the University of Aberdeen in Scotland and an MBA from Rice University in Houston, Texas.
-Currently, JD is studying how mindfulness supports leader adaptive behavior.
-You can learn more about him on the About page, the courses he is guiding and other services on the Guiding page.
+Currently, JD is studying how mindfulness supports leader adaptive behavior, and Dynamic Systems Theory and Mindfulness.
+You can learn more about him on the About page and learn about the courses he is guiding and other services on the Guiding page.

 Although the roots of Mindfulness are primarily from spiritual practices, Jon Kabat-Zinn and others began to purposely guide and study mindfulness in a nondenominational scientific way about thirty years ago.
 JD’s Mindfulness practice comes from this branch.